IndomieGorengSatu/Mie/README.md

-## My sea sickness comes in waves.
+## Our wedding was so beautiful, even the cake was in tiers.